networknt/light-doc/content/service/oauth/introduction/_index.md

 draft: false
 ---

-OAuth 2 is an authorization framework that enables applications to obtain limited access to user's resources on an HTTP service - normally exposed as a REST API.
+OAuth 2.0 is an authorization framework that enables applications to obtain limited access to user's resources on an HTTP service - normally exposed as a REST API.
 It works by delegating user authentication to an authorization service which contains all sorts of login service providers like LDAP for employees and database for customers.

-OAuth 2 provides authorization flows for the following types of application to application
+OAuth 2.0 provides authorization flows for the following types of application to application communication:
-communication:

 * Web server to API
 * Standalone application to API
 * API to API

-This informational guide is geared towards application developers, and provides an overview of OAuth 2 roles, authorization grant types, use cases, and flows.
+This informational guide is geared towards application developers and provides an overview of OAuth 2.0 roles, authorization grant types, use cases, and flows.

 ### OAuth 2 Roles